brendancooley/gunboats/gunboats.md

 Some argue democracies have more liberal trade policy preferences than autocracies [@Milner2005].
 Because consumers (voters) prefer free trade, they punish protectionist politicians [@Mayer1984; @Grossman1996].^[For a skeptical take on this mechanism, see @Guisinger2009 and @Betz2019.]
 This provides a check on the protectionist influence of special interest groups.
 Translated into this framework, these theories deem democracies less biased than autocracies.
 If this "liberal democracy" hypothesis is true, the analysis of low bias governments extends to democratic dyads.
 The model then jointly rationalizes the democratic peace and democracies' propensity for trade openness.^[These facts are depicted in Figure \ref{fig:comdempeace} in the Appendix.
 For a recent review on the relationship between democracy and peace, see @Reiter2017. @Milner2005 show democratization tends to lead to decreased protectionism.]

-The theory's expectations about power and protectionism are, as far as I know, novel.
+The theory's implications about power and protectionism are, as far as I know, novel.
 Of course, power and latent preferences interact to produce trade policy and conflict outcomes.
 An unconditional correlation may not uncover this relationship.
 I consider these empirical implications in more detail in the Discussion section.
 There, I also relate the theory to militarism, imperialism, and territorial conflict.

 @Antras2011 and @Carroll2018 are two closely related papers that merit some discussion. @Antras2011 consider a similar model, in which foreign governments can interfere in the domestic political economy of trade.
 As in this model, foreign influence has a liberalizing effect.
 In the anarchy of world politics, however such influence can always -– in principle -– take the form of threats, displays, or uses of military force [@Fearon1997].
 Analyzing this form of influence allows me to relate the domestic political economy of trade to military power and conflict propensity. @Carroll2018 unifies militarized competition and economic exchange in a more general setting.
 There, countries' convert commodities into military power, which can in turn be employed to seize others' commodities.
 Military power is endogenous to the general equilibrium of the international economy.
 I take power as exogenous and focus on competition over trade *policy*.
 This more narrow focus allows me to incorporate domestic political economy considerations and make empirical predictions about power, trade policy, and war.

+Others have considered policy competition in the shadow of power more generally. @Bils2017 study a model of coercive bargaining over the location of a spatial policy.
+Like the model studied here, governments vary in the location of their ideal points.
+They study how uncertainty over the states' ideal points affects conflict propensity.
+Here, I microfound governments' preferences with a political economy of trade policy and explore how domestic political economic shocks affect the international bargaining environment.
+This generates unique comparative statics and empirical implications.

 # Environment

 Here and in the Analysis section, I relegate proofs and derivations of key quantities to the Appendix, in order to ease exposition.
 I first present the context in which governments bargain, followed by the international economy.
-The general equilibrium of the economy deternubes how trade policies affect prices, wages, and trade flows and the welfare of consumers, firms, and the governments that represent them.
+The general equilibrium of the economy determines how trade policies affect prices, wages, and trade flows and the welfare of consumers, firms, and the governments that represent them.
 Proposition `` 1 ``, presented in this section, states that given our assumptions, an *economic equilibrium* (Definition `` 2 ``) will exist for any trade policy choices.
 Lemma `` 1 `` states that within this environment, government preferences over their own trade policies are well-behaved and admit interior optima.
+These serve as the governments ideal points' in the coercive bargaining game that determines equilibrium policies.

 ## International Bargaining

 Two governments, home ($i$) and foreign ($j$) bargain over their joint trade policies $\bm{\tau} = \left\{ \tau_i, \tau_j \right\} \in [1, \bar{\tau}]^2$.^[Here, $\bar{\tau}$ is an aribitrary prohibitively high tariff that shuts down bilateral trade.]
 By controlling the degree of market access afforded to foreign firms, governments' trade policies impose externalities on one another.
 Government utility can therefore be written $G_i( \bm{\tau} | a_i)$.^[I develop the international economy from the home country's perspective, but analagous primitives exist for the foreign country.]
 Government preferences depend on an exogenous parameter $a_i \in [0, \bar{a}]$, which controls the value these governments place on consumer welfare, relative to firm profits and tariff reveune.^[$\bar{a}$ is defined below.]
 Higher tariffs increase firm profits by shifting market share to local firms.
 This comes at the expense of consumers, however, who benefit from having access to a variety of products, home and foreign.
 Higher tariffs also harm foreign firms and the foreign government.
 This is the model's core conflict of interest.
 Each government would like to implement some degree of protectionism at home, while maintaining access to markets abroad.

 Bargaining occurs in the shadow of power.
 Government $i$ makes a take-it-or-leave-it offer $\tilde{\bm{\tau}} = \left\{ \tilde{\tau}_i, \tilde{\tau}_j \right\}$ to Government $j$.
 Government $j$ can either accept the offer or declare war, a choice denoted with $\omega \in \left\{ \text{accept}, \text{war} \right\}$.
 This is a simple coercive bargaining framework following @Fearon1995.
 Here, however, war results in *regime change*, rather than a simple costly division of a fixed surplus.
 Regime change is modeled as a change in a vanquished government's *preferences*.
 If government $i$ wins a war, it replaces the government of its counterpart, fixing its preference parameter at $\tilde{a}_j$. $\rho$ denotes the probability that Government $i$ is successful in a war for regime change.^[With complementary probability, the initiating government is overthrown.
-An more realistic formulation might allow for the possibility that no regime change occurs, with $\rho_i + \rho_j \leq 1$.
-While this "all or nothing" conception of war is stark, it simplifies the analysis and highlights the forces at play.] $c_i$ is the cost that government $i$ must pay if a war occurs. $c_j$ is held as private information.
-Government $i$ believes $c_j$ is distributed according to $F$ where $F$ is the uniform c.d.f. on $[0, \bar{c}_j]$.
+A more realistic formulation might allow for the possibility that no regime change occurs, with $\rho_i + \rho_j \leq 1$.
+While this "all or nothing" conception of war is stark, it simplifies the analysis and highlights the forces at play.] $c_i$ is the cost that government $i$ must pay if a war occurs. $c_j > 0$ is held as private information.
+Government $i$ believes $c_j$ is distributed according to $F$ where $F$ is the uniform c.d.f. on $[\ubar{\epsilon}, \bar{\epsilon}]$.

 As is standard in bargaining models of war, the costs of war must be bounded, or the proposing country will never risk conflict.
 Assumption `` 1 `` formalizes this intuition.

 **Assumption 1:**
-$c_i < \kappa$ where $\kappa$ is a postive constant defined in the Appendix.
+$\bar{\epsilon} \leq \kappa_j$ and $c_i < \kappa_i(\bar{\epsilon})$ where $\kappa_j$ and $\kappa_i(\bar{\epsilon})$ are positive constants defined in the Appendix.

 A strategy for Government $i$ is an offer, $\tilde{\bm{\tau}}(a_i, c_i, \rho)$.
 A strategy for Government $j$, denoted $\omega(\tilde{\bm{\tau}}; a_j, c_j, \rho)$ is a mapping between this offer and a choice of whether or not to attempt regime change
 $$
 \omega : \tilde{\bm{\tau}} \rightarrow \left\{ \text{accept}, \text{war} \right\}
 $$
 Let $\tilde{G}(\tilde{\bm{\tau}}, \omega | a_k, c_k, \rho)$ denote government $k$'s utility as a function of these choice.
-From these objects we can define a bargaining equilibrium which is subgame perfect.
+From these objects we can define a subgame perfect bargaining equilibrium.